Homomorphisms between braid groups: Proof of the main theorem

 \begin{proof}[Proof of Theorem~\ref{thm:main}]

+As in the statement, we fix some $n \geq 5$.
 By Proposition~\ref{prop:inequ}, the standard homomorphisms $\B_n\rightarrow \B_{2n}$ are pairwise inequivalent.
-It remains to show that any homomorphism $\B_n\rightarrow \B_{2n}$ is equivalent to a standard homomorphism.
-We fix some $n \geq 5$.
+Also, by Corollary~\ref{cor:central}, a trasvection of a standard homomorphism is central, and so the second statement of the theorem follows from the first.
+It remains to show that any homomorphism $\B_n\rightarrow \B_{2n}$ is equivalent a standard homomorphism.

-To this end, we will prove by strong induction on $m$ the following statement: for $m \leq 2n$, every homomorphism $\B_n \to \B_m$ is equivalent to one of the standard homomorphisms, and in particular if $m < 2n$ then it is equivalent to either the trivial map or to the inclusion map.
-We will then argue that the standard homomorphisms $\B_n\rightarrow \B_{2n}$ are mutually inequivalent.
+To this end, we will prove by strong induction on $m$ the following statement: for $m \leq 2n$, every homomorphism $\B_n \to \B_m$ is equivalent to a standard homomorphism, and in particular if $m < 2n$ then it is centrally equivalent to either the trivial map or to the inclusion map.
+The base case is $m=n$, which is Theorem~\ref{thm:castel}.
+Therefore, we may assume that $n < m \leq 2n$.